 Great Long Term Investment Potential

 The Brother MFC INKvestment is intended as an investment in your future.
-And while it may not pay out in a home with infrequent needs for printing, scanning, and copying, it's a godsend for a smaller business where money may be tight.
-It even comes with a year's worth of ink included with the Brother MFC.
+While it may not pay out in a home with an infrequent need for printing, scanning, and copying, it's a godsend for a smaller business for which money may be tight.
+It even comes with a full year's worth of ink included.

-And the Brother MFC manages to excel without leaving a big footprint either.
-It's compactly sized enough to fit in a home office but reliable enough to last a long time in a proper office.
-And larger offices will benefit from the easy wireless printing options.
+The Brother MFC manages to excel without leaving a big footprint either.
+It's compactly sized enough to fit in a home office but reliable enough to last a long time in a larger-scale workspace.
+Larger offices will likely also benefit greatly from its easy wireless printing capabilities.

 5. Canon TS9120 Wireless All-in-One Printer

-It's easy to print directly from social media accounts like Twitter, and the ability to connect to both Bluetooth and Wi-Fi improves ease of use when printing and scanning, and copying.
+This model makes it easy to print directly from social media accounts like Twitter, and the ability to connect to both Bluetooth and Wi-Fi improves ease of use when printing, scanning, and copying.

 6. HP OfficeJet Pro 9015 All-in-One Wireless Printer